 Tonya JohnstonMental Skills Coach

-Tonya’s clients range from youngsters just starting out in the pony divisions, to professionals competing at the international level.
-She conducts mental training clinics throughout the country and works with high school and university equestrian teams, including the Stanford, Smith and USC Equestrian Teams.
+Tonya’s individual clients range from youngsters just starting out in the pony divisions all the way up to professionals competing at international championships.
+She conducts mental training clinics at private barns throughout the country and also works with high school and university equestrian teams, including the Stanford, Savannah College of Art and Design and USC Equestrian Teams.
+Tonya has presented mental skills workshops for the USHJA, USEF, CPHA and PCHA associations.

 As a Rider